Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                                          write_fct_params=['../path/'])
 ```

-In this small example, we configured a generic data node with the id "historical_data".
+In this small example, we configure a generic data node with the id "historical_data".
 We provide two
 Python functions (previously defined) as _read_fct_ and _write_fct_ parameters to read and write the data.
 We also
 provided a list object for the _write_fct_params_ with a path to let the _write_fct_ know where to write the data.